songford/cic-code-challenge-template/README.md

 ## Caveats

-1. Please aim to finish this test within a day.
-We will take the time you spend doing this test into consideration towards if you will progress into next stages.
+1. Submission with failed test cases is ignored.
+Exceeding time limit without successful submission means failure.
-2. If you aren't able to pass all tests in the time window, aim to pass as many as possible.
+2. Submission with all tests passed will be reviewed, cheating would cause disqualification.
-3. We will review your solution.
-Submit meaningful and generic solutions, not solutions solely for passing all tests.
+3. Faster and successful submission gets higher score
 4. You should click that green `Use this template` at the top right portion of the page.
 Fork this repository under your own GitHub profile, and start from there.
 > :warning: **Make sure that the repository you fork is **PRIVATE**.**
-5. Have fun!
+4. Have fun!